-The Tibetan Buddhist Shrine Room features more than 100 works of art and ritual objects displayed as they would in an elaborate private household shrine, a space used for offerings, devotional prayer, rituals, and contemplation.
-It features scroll paintings known as thangkas, sculptures, and ritual implements and musical instruments arranged on traditional Tibetan furniture according to their use in Tibetan Buddhist practices.
+The Rubin Museum Tibetan Buddhist Shrine Room presents more than 100 artworks and ritual objects as they would be displayed in an elaborate Tibetan Buddhist household shrine—a space used for devotional prayer, offerings, and rituals.
+Scroll paintings (thangkas), sculptures, ritual implements, and musical instruments dating from the 12th to 21st century are arranged on traditional Tibetan furniture according to their use in Tibetan Buddhist practices.
+Chanted prayers by monks and nuns, flickering butter lamps, and the subtle smell of incense reflect the cultural practices and remind visitors that Buddhist rituals engage all of the senses.
 The design incorporates elements of Tibetan architecture and the color schemes of traditional Tibetan homes, offering visitors the opportunity to experience Tibetan religious art in its cultural context.

 CuratorCurator